-1. As a rule, it shall be irrevocably excluded out that a holder of a security has the right to terminate the securities.
+- 1. As a rule, it shall be irrevocably excluded out that a holder of a security has the right to terminate the securities. - 2.
+The issuer shall have the right to terminate the securities not yet settled prematurely by making an announcement as defined in § 23 par.
+1.a stating the termination amount:

-- 2. The issuer shall have the right to terminate the securities not yet settled prematurely by making an announcement as defined in § 23 par.
-1.a stating the termination amount: - a. should the listing of the respective underlying instrument be irrevocably ceased on the relevant exchange or price-fixing entity or on its primary exchange for any reason whatsoever; - b. if, as a result of any change in the legal situation or any proposed change in the legal situation or any change in the official application, enforcement or interpretation of this legal situation, the issuer, as the case may be, has or will be obligated to pay additional amounts on any structured securities and such obligation cannot be avoided by the issuer, as the case may be, by any reasonable measures available to it which in the good faith opinion of the issuer will not have a material adverse impact on the conduct of its business - c.
-The issuer is also entitled to terminate the security stating the termination amount if in its opinion liquidity is very low in the shares included in the index on the relevant exchange/price-fixing entity or on the primary exchange or on a derivatives exchange on which futures or options contracts on such index are traded. - 3.
-In the event the issue is terminated prematurely, the issuer shall automatically pay to every security holder for every security held an amount in the product currency ("termination amount") five banking business days after the termination date that in the opinion of the issuer is an equitable amount and it has defined as the appropriate market price of the security.
+- a. should the listing of the respective underlying instrument be irrevocably ceased on the relevant exchange or price-fixing entity or on its primary exchange for any reason whatsoever; - b. upon occurrence of a hedging disruption and/or increased hedging costs; - c. if, as a result of any change in the legal situation or any proposed change in the legal situation or any change in the official application, enforcement or interpretation of this legal situation, the issuer, as the case may be, has or will be obligated to pay additional amounts on any structured securities and such obligation cannot be avoided by the issuer, as the case may be, by any reasonable measures available to it which in the good faith opinion of the issuer will not have a material adverse impact on the conduct of its business. - d.
+In the case of issues on commodities:

+The issuer is also entitled to prematurely terminate securities not yet settled in the event of a market disruption (see § 14) stating the termination amount (see below).